Knocked Loose: 2013–2016: Formative year, demo and Pop Culture

+2016–2021: Laugh Tracks and A Different Shade of Blue

 In 2016, the band announced their first studio album, titled Laugh Tracks, would be released by Pure Noise Records, who they had signed to earlier that year.
 The album was released on September 16, 2016.
-On August 9, 2016, Knocked Loose premiered a new song off their upcoming album titled Oblivions Peak.
+On August 9, 2016, Knocked Loose premiered a new song off their upcoming album titled "Oblivions Peak."
 On May 31, 2017, the band released a music video for two combined songs from Laugh Tracks, "Billy No Mates / Counting Worms", with the video beginning with Billy No Mates and instantaneously moving into Counting Worms.

 On June 6, 2017, Knocked Loose were announced to be supporting Every Time I Die along with Hollow Earth for a late 2017 tour of the United States, spanning September and October.
 A month later, in July 2017, the band announced a November UK tour, also supporting Every Time I Die but instead playing alongside Canadian hardcore band Comeback Kid for a select few dates.
 In the summer of 2017, Knocked Loose played every date of the Vans Warped Tour on the Full Sail stage alongside bands such as Trophy Eyes, Boston Manor, and Movements.
 Knocked Loose opened up for Eighteen Visions for two shows in December 2017 with Old Wounds and Tourniquet.
 In late 2017, the band announced their first US headlining tour for early 2018 with support from hardcore bands Terror and Jesus Piece, and label-mates Stone.
-However, before the tour, after members of Stone were accused of sexual assault allegations, Knocked Loose dropped them from the tour and replaced them with Year of the Knife.
+However, before the tour, after members of Stone were accused of sexual assault, Knocked Loose dropped them from the tour and replaced them with Year of the Knife.

 Most of the dates of their first headliner were sold out which allowed them to open for Parkway Drive and for Thy Art Is Murder on their European tours and also to play a few dates on the main stage of the last Warped Tour.
 In the fall of 2018, Knocked Loose opened up for Beartooth on their Disease tour with Sylar.
 Knocked Loose then embarked on a headliner in the Spring of 2019.
 The Acacia Strain, Harm's Way, Sanction and Higher Power all joined up as support.
 Knocked Loose then supported A Day to Remember in the Summer of 2019 with Boston Manor.

-Knocked Loose's next record, A Different Shade of Blue was released on August 23, 2019.
+Knocked Loose's second record, A Different Shade of Blue, was released on August 23, 2019.
 In support of the new record, the band embarked on a massive USA headliner throughout the fall of 2019.
 Stick to Your Guns, Rotting Out, Candy and SeeYouSpaceCowboy all joined up on the tour as support.

-Knocked Loose went on a late Summer headliner with Gatecreeper, Magnitude and Kharma.
+Knocked Loose went on a headline tour with Gatecreeper, Magnitude and Kharma in Fall 2021.
 The band then opened up for Gojira on their Fall 2021 tour with Alien Weaponry.